Managing HPE Zerto Software: Setup, Protection, and Recovery

 Exercise 3: Configure the ZVMA

-Exercise 4: License and Pair Zerto Sites
+Exercise 4: License and Pair HPE Zerto Sites

 Exercise 5: VRA Installation